1994 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Bob Jenkins served as chief announcer for the fifth year.
-Johnny Rutherford, who retired as a driver during the month, returned to serve as "driver expert."
+Johnny Rutherford, who retired as a driver during the month, returned to serve as "driver expert".
 Historian Donald Davidson celebrated his 30th year on the broadcast.

 The on-air crew returned intact for 1994, which marked the fourth consecutive year the crew has remained nearly exactly the same (1991–1994).
 This was the last year for pit reporters Brian Hammons and Chris McClure.
 This was also Gary Lee's last year in Turn 2.

 The broadcast was carried on hundreds of affiliates in all 50 states of the U.S., as well as AFN and World Harvest Radio International, reaching all continents including Antarctica.
 The broadcast was heard in the UK on Autosport Racing Line.

 Television

 The race was carried live flag-to-flag coverage in the United States on ABC Sports.
 Paul Page served as host and play-by-play announcer.
 Newcomer and former Indy winner Danny Sullivan joined Bobby Unser and Sam Posey as color commentators.
 Sullivan, who tentatively retired from IndyCar racing in 1994, began dabbling in NASCAR as well as broadcasting.
 Sullivan took the turn four reporting location, while Bobby Unser reported from turn two.
 Posey remained in the booth with Page.

-With the addition of Sullivan, the same crew from 1990–1993 returned.
-This was the first 500 broadcast to feature a "Score bug."
+With the addition of Sullivan, the same crew from 1990 to 1993 returned.
+This was the first 500 broadcast to feature a "Score bug".
 A transparent digit was located on the upper right corner of the screen which counted down the number of laps remaining in the race.
 New on-board camera angles debuted, including a rear-wing mount on Michael Andretti's car, as well as a forward-facing camera mounted in front of the left rear wheel on Robby Gordon's car, which captured a spectacular duel with Raul Boesel.
 Bobby Rahal's car also featured a new nose-cam, the first such at the 500.